celo-org/self/sdk/qrcode/README.md

 export default VerificationPage;
 ```

-## Interactive Example
+## Example

-For a more comprehensive and interactive example, please refer to the [playground](https://github.com/selfxyz/playground/blob/main/app/page.tsx) demonstrates:
+For a more comprehensive and interactive example, please refer to the [playground](https://github.com/selfxyz/playground/blob/main/app/page.tsx).

 ## Verification Flow